 The country‘s wetlands have been grouped into eight categories, viz.

-(i) the reservoirs of the Deccan Plateau in the south together with the lagoons and other wetlands of the southern west coast;
+(i) the reservoirs of the Deccan Plateau in the south together with the lagoons and other wetlands of the southwest coast;

 (ii) the vast saline expanses of Rajasthan, Gujarat and the Gulf of Kachchh